Personal, Social, Health and Economic (PSHE)

 - a healthy and safe lifestyle

 Through our teaching of PSHE we will make a significant contribution to pupils’ spiritual, moral, social and cultural development.
 We place a strong emphasis on developing emotional literacy and nurturing pupils’ mental and physical health.
-In order to ensure that these aims are met we will deliver our PSHE sessions mainly using the ‘Jigsaw’ scheme of work produced by the Jan Lever Group.
+In order to ensure that these aims are met we will deliver our PSHE sessions mainly using the ‘Scarf’ scheme of work produced by Coram Education.

 We have tailored the Relationships & Sex Education (RSHE) aspect of our PSHE curriculum to reflect the context of a Christian understanding of human sexuality rooted in the wisdom and teaching of the Catholic Church.
 This also builds on links to our RE and Science curriculums, using ‘A Journey In Love’ to deliver RSHE lessons from Early Years to Year 6.

 At our schools we use SCARF (Safety, Caring, Achievement, Resilience, Friendship), a comprehensive scheme of work for PSHE, RSE and Wellbeing education.
 The SCARF scheme is mapped to the PSHE Association Programmes of Study to provide a whole-school approach to promoting behaviour, safety, achievement and wellbeing.

 We follow the six suggested half termly units and adapt the scheme of work where necessary to meet the local circumstances of our school.